 There are many factors that affect the costs of delivering gas and electricity to you.
 Here we break them down for you.

-What costs does AGL incur in delivering energy to you?
+Below we break down the costs that AGL incurs in delivering energy to you.

 Wholesale market costs

 This is the amount we pay to purchase sufficient gas and electricity to supply our customers.
 Electricity can be bought directly from a wholesale electricity market where all businesses that generate electricity sell their output.
 Gas can be bought directly from gas extraction and production plant operators.
 These fuels can also be bought indirectly through energy trading markets.
 The price of wholesale energy is determined by conditions in the wholesale market including supply and demand conditions.